 - Good organizational skills.

-- Ability to perform medium to heavy work regularly lifting, transferring and/or carrying of objects or people weighing 50-175 pounds, performing such activities as stooping, kneeling, crouching, reaching, standing, walking, pushing, pulling, lifting, and grasping.
+- Ability to perform medium to heavy work consisting of regularly lifting, transferring and/or carrying of objects or people weighing 50 to 225 pounds, performing such activities as stooping, kneeling, crouching, reaching, standing, walking, pushing, pulling, lifting, and grasping.

-The major activities of the job are carried out in the following: 65% indoors, 20% outdoors, 15% in vehicle.
+The major activities of the job are carried out in the following: 65% indoors – which consists of 20% cleaning 80% client support/interaction, 20% outdoors – all community activities, 15% in vehicle.
 Subject to change based on person's needs.

 This job description does not state or imply that the above are the only duties and responsibilities assigned to this position.
-Employees holding this position will be required to perform any other job related duties as requested my management.
-All requirements are subject to possible modification to reasonably accommodate individuals with a disability
+Employees holding this position will be required to perform any other job-related duties as requested by management.
+All requirements are subject to possible modification to reasonably accommodate individuals with a disability.